 UCloud Information Technology provides IT infrastructure services to enterprise-level companies.
 They have physical host servers along with cloud hosting services to help manage and store data.
 Working at an impressive speed and efficiency, their load balancing system provides customers with automatic allocation of data among a series of cloud hosts, while the network services work to ensure network resources are managed effectively.
 For those looking for more tailored solutions, there is a hybrid system that utilizes both cloud platforms and server hosting for data management.

-Other services include computational resource, independent research and development, a key-value memory database, object storage for internet apps, distributed data processing, security and hard disk storage space for cloud hosting.
+Other services include computational resources, independent research, and development, a key-value memory database, object storage for internet apps, distributed data processing, security, and hard disk storage space for cloud hosting.
 Their broad spectrum of services has been bolstered by the $314.4 million they have received in funding from the likes of CICC, Oriza Holdings, China Mobile, GX Capital, and Legend Capital.

 ThoughtSpot is a platform offering business intelligence and big data analytics.
 For enterprises, this enables the analysis of data within the company to understand real-time insights for actioning data more easily.
 Driven by AI and machine learning, the platform cuts back time and costs associated with employing a plethora of analysts to do the same work – all with an easy-to-use intuitive interface.
 Proven to cut back on backlogs, ThoughtSpot already has a wide range of prominent users, such as Bed Bath and Beyond, Amway, Capital One, and BT.